nflu/turtlebot_soccer/docs/README.md

 ## Problem

 There is noise in the position estimate.
-If the position estimate ball moves just a centimeter when it is stationary the velocity estimate will be 0.3 m/s (assuming it runs at 30 Hz).
+If the position estimate of the ball moves just a centimeter when it is stationary the velocity estimate will be 0.3 m/s (assuming it runs at 30 Hz).
+Thus even for a stationary ball we noticed non-negligible velocity estimates in random directions and when moving the velocity estimate would vary dramatically.

 ## Solution

 From a signal processing perspective taking a numerical derivative of a noisy signal amplifies high frequency noise.
 Thus we implemented a moving average which is a low-pass filter.
-Intuitively with a noisy signal the variance is high but its mean is close to the true signal assuming the noise is near zero mean.
+Intuitively with a noisy signal the variance is high but its mean is close to the true signal assuming the noise has a near zero mean.

 ## New Problem